learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 `ripgrep` is a very popular alternative to the `grep` command.
 Editors like *Visual Studio Code* are using `ripgrep` to power their search and replace features.
 The major selling point is its default behavior for recursive search, parallel processing and speed. `ripgrep` doesn't aim to be compatible with POSIX or `GNU grep` and there are various differences in terms of features, option names, output style, regular expressions and so on.

+Previous versions of this book discussed `ripgrep` from the basics.
+That led to repetitive details that were very similar to the discussion for `GNU grep`.
+This chapter will now cover only notable features and differences.
+You can view the earlier version [here](https://github.com/learnbyexample/learn_gnugrep_ripgrep/blob/15648b844a9af730222300163f6d34b6b3cc1858/gnu_grep.md#ripgrep).

 ## Project links

 * [GitHub: ripgrep](https://github.com/BurntSushi/ripgrep)